bbe2/portfolio/README.md

 --------------

-### => foobar is tricky so prep if you get in
+### => Evidence of invitation to the google foobar challenge
-• I was very grateful for the opportunity to get in and pass three levels before timing out.
+• I was very grateful for the opportunity to get invited and pass three levels before timing out.
-• I know a secret key if you want to try your luck at getting a google developer interview.

 ![foobar](https://user-images.githubusercontent.com/59778456/206024567-37f76e57-ff96-4790-a4a9-54b1017ce6df.JPG)